 2013-01-07 CETW Shawn blogcat_cast_steel_wheel blogcat_flanged_wheels blogcat_double_flanged_wheels blogcat_kiln_cart_wheels blogcat_steel_cart_wheels

-- the variety of stresses and strains placed on the wheel
+- The variety of stresses and strains placed on the wheel

-- the number of wheels and how they interact with one another
+- The number of wheels and how they interact with one another

 Safe working loads are clearly listed on every wheel’s product page.

-- a moist or damp environment
+- A moist or damp environment

-- abnormally hot or cold conditions
+- Abnormally hot or cold conditions

-- potential exposure to any chemicals
+- Potential exposure to chemicals

-- speeds that will exceed 3 mph (4.82 kph)
+- Speeds that will exceed 3 mph (4.92 kph)

-It is also necessary to consider the condition of the track on which the wheels will perform.
-An old, untrue (“skewed”) or vibrating track may damage the wheels and limit their ability to bear weight.
-For ideal performance, wheels should be used with tracks that are well aligned, level and composed of a material with a similar hardness to the wheel.
+Track Conditions: An old, skewed, or vibrating track may damage wheels and limit their ability to bear weight.
+For ideal performance, wheels should be used on tracks that are well aligned, level, and composed of a material that is of similar hardness to the wheel.